sphynx/rokumon/notes.md

-# Parametrize a game with particular instances of the rules, used cards and board layout

-This would allow to quickly experiment with different set of rules.

-Already done for cards and layouts.
-Still have to do for GameRules (currently just two booleans).

-Perhaps Builder pattern can be handy here.

 # Make dice in player's stock multisets instead of vectors

 We should ignore the order there, since it's not important in the game